bem-site/bem-method/method/filesystem/filesystem.en.md

 ### Dividing a project into platforms

-A project is divided into platforms (`mobile` and `desktop`) and into respective redefinition levels in the file system.
+A project is divided into platforms (`mobile` and `desktop`) and into respective redefinition levels in the file structure.
 The `common` level contains the implementation of blocks that is common to both platforms.
 The `desktop` and `mobile` levels contain platform-specific block implementations.

 Let's look at an example: